Qwerios/madlib-all/README.md

 ## philosophy
 JavaScript is the language of the web.
 Wouldn't it be nice if we could stop having to rewrite (most) of our code for all those web connected platforms running on JavaScript?
 That is what madLib hopes to achieve.
-The focus of madLib is to have the same old boring stuff&tm; ready made for multiple platforms.
+The focus of madLib is to have the same old boring stuff ready made for multiple platforms.
 Write your core application logic once using modules and never worry about the basics stuff again.
 Basics including XHR, XML, JSON, host mappings, settings, storage, etcetera.

 Currently madLib is focused on the following platforms:
 * Web browsers (IE6+, Chrome, Firefox, Opera)